-It’s the loss of these bonded neighborhoods that’s creating a social divide in America today.
+The loss of these bonded neighborhoods is what’s creating a social divide in America today and the resultant decline in our health and environment.
 In the past, before World War II, our neighbors were our support.
 They were the doctors, the midwives and the handymen.
 They were where we could go to get food when we needed it.
-It’s what got America through the Great Depression … and it’s what we need to get us through the civic and political dysfunction that has infected our country today.
+It’s what got America through the Great Depression … and it’s what we need to get us through the civic and political dysfunction, and environmental destruction that has infected our country today.

 “If not us, then who … If not now – then when?”